ye-kyaw-thu/lipidiipikar/README.md

 1. Consider adding detailed options, such as using "ဂ" (ga) for transmitting Myanmar numbers, or incorporating a "flag" to indicate the end of a sentence.
 2. Test with text from social media and entries from the Pali dictionary.
 3. Implement decoding functionality to revert back to normal text.
-4. Find this book --> The Leepeedeepeeka, Telegraph Code for Burma, Translated by Major A.R.
+4. Must find this book --> The Leepeedeepeeka, Telegraph Code for Burma, Translated by Major A.R.
 MacMahon, Secretariat Press, Rangoon, 1871.

 ## References